codemancers/invoker/index.md

 wordpress was original not started by Invoker.
 You can access any randomly started process via Invoker like this.

+<a name="https_support"> </a>
+## Https support

+Invoker uses a self-signed certificate to make all your web applications available via `https` as well.
+You absolutely don't have to do anything.
+Access your webapps on `https://rails.dev` and enjoy!

 <a name="procfile"></a>
 ## Procfile support